-Teams will be provided with topographic maps with marked control points.
-It be your teams choice on what route is the best to take.
-Sometimes the best route might be threading your way through thick bush, other times it may be to follow tracks which allow you to move faster but might be longer in distance.
+It will be your team’s choice which route is the best to take.
+Sometimes, the best route might be threading your way through the thick bush, other times, it may be to follow tracks which allow you to move faster, but may be longer in distance.